homanchou/xr/book/build-your-own-webvr-site.md

 };
 ```

+Give it another test in the browser.

 ### Spawn Point

-At this point we have some mechanism for loading objects into a scene.
-One of the most important objects is the spawn point.
+Moving on, one of the most important objects we need is the spawn point.
 Up until now we've hardcoded where we create the camera, but a better place to put the camera is where the spawn point will be.
-That way when we join the room we'll be in the correct spot.
+That way when we join the room we'll be in the correct spot according the room design.

 Let's create a new entity for the spawn_point in the `create_room` function: